evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/ground-truth.png ){: width="70%" }

-The _dream_ is that we can easily sample from the ground-truth distribution.
-The _reality_ is that sampling from this distribution is _hard_ -- While we can easily check whether a given program is correct with respect to the spec, coming up with such programs is difficult.
+The _dream_ is that we can easily sample from the ground-truth distribution. <ins>The _reality_ is that sampling from the ground-truth distribution is _hard_</ins> -- While we can easily check whether a given program is correct with respect to the spec, coming up with such programs is difficult.

 ## the synthesis algorithm